-Ms. Pribble is a student and resident of District 1.
-She fills a vacancy on the Commission and will serve a term which will expire on Aug.
+Olivia Pribble was a student and resident of District 1.
+She filled a vacancy on the Commission and would serve a term which would expire on Aug.
 31, 2018.

-Robert Shaw Graham II

-Mr. Graham is a student at Pinnacle High School and a resident of District 2.
-He fills a vacancy on the Commission and will serve a term which will expire on Aug.
+Robert Shaw Graham II was a student at Pinnacle High School and a resident of District 2.
+He filled a vacancy on the Commission and would serve a term which would expire on Aug.
 31, 2018.